luntergroup/analysis/README.md

 cd ../../
 ```

-> Note that I have not uploaded the conda package smcsmc-core or pip package smcsmc, and they are both local to me right now.
-So for that reason I haven't included it in the requirements.txt until it is actually live.)
+> `smcsmc` is not up on `conda` just yet, but it will be very soon.

-For using SMCSMC we need to install both the python front end and the C++ backend.
+For using SMCSMC we need to install both the python API and the C++ backend.
 The recomended installing route is

 ```sh
 conda install -c terhorst smcsmc
 ```

-which installs the SMCMSC binary (`smcsmc-core`) and the python package called `smcsmc` along with dependencies.
+which installs the SMCMSC binary (`smcsmc`) and the python package called `smcsmc`.

 Further instructions can be currently found in each task directory